fusionjs/fusionjs.github.io/documentation/docs/guides/creating-a-plugin/modifying-html-template.md

 # Modifying the HTML template

-The HTML template consists of the HTML tag that get served from the server which contains metadata such as the `<title>` and `<meta>` tags.
+The HTML template consists of the HTML tag that gets served from the server which contains metadata such as the `<title>` and `<meta>` tags.

 The easiest way to edit those tags is via [`fusion-plugin-react-helmet-async`](https://github.com/fusionjs/fusion-plugin-react-helmet-async).